 Note that the contact must be someone in the local unit equipped to understand and path the request.

-- A: A failure to adhere to the policy and exception process for a digital event that seems to be based on poor communications resulting in ignorance may result in having the event postponed or cancelled if there is no reasonable way to provide accessibility.
+- A failure to adhere to the policy and exception process for a digital event that seems to be based on poor communications resulting in ignorance of our obligations may result in having the event postponed or cancelled if there is no reasonable way to provide accessibility.
 Severe or repeated violations will be investigated as potential intentional violation of both the Digital Accessibility Policy (PDF) and our Non-Discrimination / Harassment policy (PDF).

-- A: Units should make every effort to plan events with sufficient time to consider all aspects of policy compliance.
+- Units should make every effort to plan events with sufficient time to consider all aspects of policy compliance.
 For time sensitive or last-minute requests, the unit should reach out to the Digital Accessibility Center to discuss the specific situation.
 Under the current public health emergency, captioning and transcription services generally require 7-10 business days to arrange; however, every effort should be made to fill requests regardless of the time they are received.
-If you receive a request that you cannot accomodate you must inform the Digital Accessibility Center as soon as you become aware of the issue so that an equitable resolution can be implemented.
+If you receive a request that you cannot accommodate you must inform the Digital Accessibility Center as soon as you become aware of the issue so that an equitable resolution can be implemented.

 - An approved exception request is required any time your unit is holding an online event and it will not be captioned as required by university policy and standards.
 Exceptions may be granted under the following circumstances:

 - The event’s audience is known in advance, and no participants require any captioning accommodations.